-All of the bags we carry are top-quality; well-designed, relatively lightweight bags that will help keep you warm and dry at night.
-Most of our bags have a synthetic material fill; natural down is slightly lighter and more expensive, but if you get it wet, you're basically screwed for a few days until it dries out.
+All of the bags we rent are well-designed, relatively lightweight bags that will help keep you warm and dry at night.
+Most of our rental bags have a synthetic material fill; natural down is slightly lighter and more expensive, but if you get it wet, you're basically screwed for a few days until it dries out.
 Synthetic-filled bags will still function fairly well even if they get wet.
 For those reasons, we decided to mainly stick to the synthetic fills for all of the bags we carry, although they don't stuff down as well as the down ones.
 And yes, we fully wash each bag between rentals, so you won't be catching any bugs or anything from the prior renter - here's me in action.
 Lot's of fun.
 If you're not sure what specific items of gear will be best to take, check out our preset gear packages for easy one-selection shopping for different types of wilderness trips.

-Most of our sleeping bags are categorized by the general temperature range in which they will be used.
+Most of the sleeping bags we rent are categorized by the general temperature range in which they will be used.
 Options under this 'Cool Weather' category are for nights in which you expect the temperature to fall in the 30F - 40F range, or higher.
 Other sleeping bag options include Cold Weather and Warm Weather models, or see all of the sleeping gear items we rent on one page.
 There are lots of other factors that influence your comfort, including your metabolism; what you're wearing; the quality of your mattress pad; the size of your tent; and how many campers are in the tent with you.
 It might be tempting to always take the warmest bag possible, but be aware that the warmer the bag, usually it's also bulkier and heavier to carry.
 On the other hand, you can always just unzip a too-warm sleeping bag to get comfortable.
 Whatever route you go, don't blame us for the weather, as sometimes happens.
 See more pictures and suggestions on using this cool-weather sleeping bag.